SemanticRepoHub/Collection_Notebooks/README.md

 ## 1. **PythonSim.ipynb**
 ### Description
 This notebook focuses on Python repositories and code snippet analysis.
-It employs the **RepoSim4Py** model to:
+It employs [**inspect4py**](https://github.com/SemanticRepoHub/inspect4py) repository parsing library, and  **RepoSim4Py** model (pipeline)[1](https://github.com/SemanticRepoHub/RepoSim4py)[2](https://huggingface.co/Henry65/RepoSim4Py) to:

+- Genate Python code snippets embeddings and compute their similarity.
 - Parse and extract repository metadata.
 - Generate multi-level embeddings (code, documentation, README, and requirements).
 - Compute semantic similarity between repositories at different levels.

 ### Key Features
+- Code Snippet similarity
+- Extract all the information: functions, imports, classes, methods, code, etc ... from a Python repository
 - Uses embeddings to represent repositories at various granularities.
 - Computes cosine similarity scores for code, documentation, README, and overall repository content.
 - Outputs similarity results in a clear tabular format.

 ### Ideal Use Case

+- Understanding how to generate embeddings from code snippets, and compute their similarity (cosine similarity)
+- Understanding how to use inspect4py and extract information
 - Analyzing Python repository structures and relationships.
 - Performing semantic comparisons of Python codebases.